-Growing and thriving for nearly 30 years.
+Growing and thriving for 30 years.

 In the 1980s, some faculty members and neighbors of Duke University envisioned an exceptional retirement experience near their university setting.
 They banded together, acquired land near the Duke campus, and created a team to explore the possibilities.